dmattox10/tacotaco/README.md

 - Parse markdown files (a shame there's no metadata!)
 - Store large JSON in the DB.

+__What Else?__

+- Uses EJS to render the index page
+- No Bootstrap or other UI libraries

 __The Butt__

 I don't remember why, but I just noticed that the entries categorized as "like tacos" are excluded back when I first created this, from the seeding data.
 I'm guessing there's some naming convention that was different for this category, I'll come back around to that.